Stevieag/stevieag.github.io/_posts/2026-06-21-Building-a-Cloud-Security-Baseline-From-S3-Buckets-to-CNAPP.markdown

 ## Building a Cloud Security Baseline: From S3 Buckets to CNAPP

-Cloud security used to mean “don’t leave S3 open to the world.”
-These days, you’ve got multi‑cloud, containers, serverless, AI services, and 40 different dashboards all trying to warn you at once.
+Cloud security used to mean "don’t leave S3 open to the world".
+These days you've got multi-cloud, containers, serverless, AI services, and forty different dashboards all trying to warn you at once.

-Let’s walk a practical path from “we have some stuff in the cloud” to “we actually have a baseline that doesn’t crumble on contact with reality.”
+This post is the working baseline — six steps from "we have some stuff in the cloud" to "we have a posture that doesn’t crumble on contact with reality", with real Terraform, real CLI commands, and real detection rules.
+Examples are AWS-flavoured because that's where most teams start; the patterns translate directly to GCP and Azure.
+Pairs with [Zero Trust Architecture: A Deep Practical Walkthrough](https://geekyblinder.co.uk/#/2026/05/10/Zero-Trust-Architecture-A-Deep-Practical-Walkthrough) and [The DevSecOps Toolbelt for 2026](https://geekyblinder.co.uk/#/2027/07/04/The-DevSecOps-Toolbelt-for-2026).

 ---